Pope Pius XII and the raid on the Roman ghetto: Maglione and Weizsäcker meeting

-Phayer wrote in 2008 that "nearly all" historians agree that Maglione did not protest the seize of that morning in his meeting with von Weizsäcker, nor did Pius XII ever speak publicly of the razzia.
-However, on October 25 (by which time most of the Jews who had been rounded up were probably already dead or soon to enter the gas chamber), L'Osservatore Romano ran an article saying that "the Holy Father's charity was universal, extending to all races."
-According to Gilbert, following Maglione's appeal, to protect Rome's remaining Jews from a possible German reversal, Pius gave instructions for the Vatican to be opened to the city's Jews, and for the convents and monasteries to provide hiding places or to provide false papers.
-Gilbert credits this papal initiative with a larger percentage of the Jews of Rome being saved than had been saved in any other city then under German occupation.
+Phayer wrote in 2008 that "nearly all" historians agree that Maglione did not protest the arrests of that morning in his meeting with Weizsäcker.
+Pius himself never spoke publicly of the razzia.
+On October 25, by which time most of the Jews who had been rounded up were probably dead or soon to enter the gas chamber, the Vatican's official newspaper, L'Osservatore Romano, ran an article saying that "the Holy Father's charity was universal, extending to all races."
+According to Gilbert, following Maglione's appeal, to protect Rome's remaining Jews from a possible German reversal, Pius gave instructions for the Vatican to be opened to the city's Jews, and for the convents and monasteries to provide hiding places or to provide false papers; Gilbert credits this papal initiative with a larger percentage of the Jews of Rome being saved than had been saved in any other city then under German occupation.
+However, whether or not Pius personally ordered that Jews be concealed has been the subject of considerable debate, with some historians arguing that the pope neither ordered nor in fact was entirely pleased with such shelter as was offered.

-Von Weizsäcker wrote of the Vatican diplomacy on October 22 in a letter to his mother, saying "fortunately so far no one has taken a public position."
+Weizsäcker wrote of the Vatican diplomacy on October 22 in a letter to his mother, saying "fortunately so far no one has taken a public position."
 According to Phayer, "historians—as opposed to writers whose sole objective is to defend Pius XII—are not in agreement with the editors of the Actes et Documents, who maintained that Maglione succeeded in registering a papal protest of the roundup of the Jews."
-According to Maglione's account of the meeting, when asked by von Weizsäcker what the pope would do if these things were to continue, he replied that the Holy See did not wish to have to express disapproval, and when asked whether von Weizsäcker should report the conversation to his superiors, he replied that he was "leaving it to his judgment."
+According to Maglione's account of the meeting, when asked by Weizsäcker what the pope would do if these things were to continue, he replied that the Holy See did not wish to have to express disapproval, and when asked whether Weizsäcker should report the conversation to his superiors, he replied that he was "leaving it to his judgment."